Controlling 2013 speaker Julien Delvat was recently named an SAP Mentor for his work with the SAP Controlling Community. Congratulations Julien!

 Companies have different levels of complexity.
 Some have very sophisticated manufacturing systems, but in single locations; while others have very simple services, but across borders and with complex revenue recognition; and some combine all possible hurdles.
 That means that you have to be able to solve issues at very low level in old modules, as well as stay up to date on the new solutions.
 Nobody can cover that by themselves, you have to work in a network.
 I try to stay very close to SAP Solution Management and Development teams and always try to meet with new customers and partners via ASUG and conferences.

 What was your most important take away from Controlling 2012?

-My conferences are all about networking.
+Conferences are all about networking.
 I get invited and attend almost all SAP conferences, from PLM and Financials, to ASUG/ SAPPHIRE and TechEd, including Customer Value Network (CVN) for Financials and CVN PLM.
 I consider it a good conference when I get to meet 5-10 relevant contacts (SAP employees, partners, or customers).
 I left Controlling 2012 with 50 names of very interesting people.
-Here's my trick: always thank the speakers and introduce yourself.
+Here's a tip: always thank the speakers and introduce yourself.
 That way, if they hear anything relevant for you, they'll include you in the loop.

 Where is your favorite place to vacation and why?

 For a quick getaway, South Florida has lots of great options like Marco Island or Key West.
 As a native of France, I have to also include the French Riviera.
 One of the few places in the world where you can ski on Saturday and scuba dive on Sunday ;o)